o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/_index.md

 ![O3DE showing a level with AI agents and debug draw](/images/user-guide/gems/kythera-ai/kythera-ai-level.jpg)

+{{< important >}}
+*Not Supported*: Kythera AI no longer supports O3DE.
+Existing guides, links, and information regarding Kythera AI may be outdated or broken.
+We recommend looking into Recast Navigation if you are interested in using AI within O3DE.
+{{< /important >}}

 The Kythera AI Gem adds a broad toolset of AI features to **Open 3D Engine (O3DE)**.
 It includes a demo project with levels and assets that demonstrate the features of Kythera AI.
 The following topics cover the tools provided with the Kythera AI Gem.

 The Gem is available from our website at [https://www.kythera.ai/kythera-for-o3de](https://www.kythera.ai/kythera-for-o3de).